 - TECVAYLI (n=30)

-- After screening, patients received 2 step-up doses of TECVAYLI; 0.06 mg/kg on day 1 and 0.3 mg/kg on day 3 of cycle 1.
+- After screening, patients received 2 step-up doses (SUDs) of TECVAYLI: 0.06 mg/kg on day 1 and 0.3 mg/kg on day 3 of cycle 1.

 - Following step-up dosing, patients received TECVAYLI 1.5 mg/kg once weekly (QW) in cycles 1-2, TECVAYLI 3 mg/kg once every other week (Q2W) in

-cycles 3-6, TECVAYLI 3 mg/kg once every 4 weeks (Q4W) in cycles 7-24.
+cycles 3-6, and TECVAYLI 3 mg/kg once every 4 weeks (Q4W) in cycles 7-24.

-- After 4 cycles, patients had the option of stem cell collection.
+- After 4 cycles, patients had the option of stem-cell collection.

 Results

-Immuno-PRISM: Patient Characteristics1
+Immuno-PRISM Study: Patient Characteristics1

 |